 477G Programmable Control and Data Acquisition.
 (3) A study of programmable logic and data acquisition control systems used to monitor and update facilities, machines, and equipment.
-Topics include signal conditioning, A-D conversions, decision models, ladder, state, and object oriented programming; data logging and differential control.
-Prerequisites: One of the following: CS 114, CS 211/212, CS 214, CS 225, CS 488, or permission of the instructor.
+Topics include signal conditioning; A-D conversions; RLL, drum and stage processes.
+Prerequisites: ET 241.

 482G (cross-listed with ENGR 482) Parametric Modeling.
 (3) The application of computer aided design techniques utilizing industrial software within a minicomputer and workstation environment.
 Two hours lecture, two hours lab.
 Not open to students with credit for ENGR 482.
-Prerauisite: ET 207.
+Prerequisite: ET 207.